Potassium is the most abundant intracellular cation, with a normal plasma concentration of 3.5-5.5 mmol/L.

 Typical changes on the ECG in patients with hyperkalaemia include:

 Hyperkalaemia is a common medical emergency.
 All patients should be assessed with respect to Airway, Breathing, and Circulation (ABC).

+Patients on digoxin are at risk of toxicity - follow local trust guidelines.
 Further calcium gluconate may be given at 5-minute intervals with a maximum of three doses.

 Insulin is the main medication that is used to drive potassium intracellularly to cause a transient fall in plasma potassium concentration.
 It is usually given as 10 units of a short-acting insulin (e.g. ACTRAPID) alongside dextrose (e.g. 50 ml 50% or 100 ml 20%) over 30 minutes.